COVID-19 and Maternal Health, One Year On

 Meeting maternal health needs in a pandemic

 COVID-19 led to a reduction in patients seeking treatment at Hamlin’s fistula hospitals from May to August 2020, as people became fearful of going to hospitals.
-However, Hamlin’s Addis Ababa Fistula Hospital and 80 Hamlin-supported midwifery clinics remained open during the pandemic with safeguards in place to prevent the spread of COVID-19.
+However, Hamlin’s Addis Ababa Fistula Hospital and over 50 Hamlin-supported midwifery clinics remained open during the pandemic with safeguards in place to prevent the spread of COVID-19.
 In October patient flow increased and the number of patients returned to normal operation at five Hamlin fistula hospitals, with Hamlin’s Mekele Fistula Hospital closed at the time for renovations.

 In November and December 2020, 276 procedures were undertaken at Hamlin fistula hospitals.
 Results thus far in 2021 have been very encouraging.
 All six Hamlin fistula hospitals are now open, with 572 outpatients treated in February alone.
 In January and February 2021, 326 women underwent surgery at a Hamlin fistula hospital.
 These positive outcomes are attributable to the continuing determination of Hamlin’s Clinical Team to carry on Catherine Hamlin’s work to eradicate obstetric fistula.

 Through famine, war and now a pandemic, Hamlin has provided fistula surgery and treatment, free of charge, for over 60 years.
 Hamlin’s staff of over 550 Ethiopians continue to provide best-practice care based on the precepts of the Hamlin Model of Care.
 When a woman arrives at a Hamlin hospital, she is embraced with love and care.
 She is given nutritious food, a handmade blanket and clean clothing.
 A customised program is developed for every patient which includes fistula repair surgery, physiotherapy, numeracy and literacy classes, and counselling.